T1nyT1n/PascalQueueImplemetation/docs/README.md

 - Press the Enter key to activate the selected function.
 - After activating a function, follow the on-screen instructions to proceed.
 - You can exit the program from the menu not only by selecting the corresponding menu item but also by pressing the `q` key.
 This references the standard behavior of console utilities in some UNIX-like systems.
-- Almost all program menu items, after activation, prompt you to enter a number.
+- Some program menu items, after activation, prompt you to enter a number.
 The ability to correct a mistakenly entered digit by pressing the `Backspace` key is also implemented.